 In summary:

 Bon Jovi return from a 5-year hiatus with one of the best rock songs of all time.
-Crush can’t keep up the pace across 12-tracks, but it’s a solid comeback from a band who have been sorely missed.
+They can’t keep up the pace across the rest of the album, but Crush is still a solid comeback from a band who have been sorely missed.

 Crush receives 6/11.